Helping A Loved One Get Off Drugs

 Understand what you are able and willing to tolerate.
 This is a personal matter and should be what is right for you.
 If it is only taking alcohol or drugs on weekends, then say that, if it is complete abstinence from all drugs and alcohol, then do that.
 Say that very clearly to your loved one, and then stick to those limits.
 Probably the hardest part of this will be sticking to the limits, but it is also the most vital part of it.

 This one may require a bit of research, but it is often helpful to have some next steps ready to go if the person using is willing.
 This could mean having an alcohol or drugs treatment specialist ready to talk to them or have a phone number of a substance abuse treatment facility available so that they can talk right then.
 Being ready to go cuts down the chance they will back out if you decide to call for some help for them the next day.

-Organising an alcohol and drugs intervention is one of the best things you can do to help anyone struggling with an alcohol and drugs addiction.
+If you can organise an alcohol and drugs intervention this is one of the best things you can do to help anyone struggling with an alcohol and drugs addiction.
 Being involved in this process, you are showing your genuine concern for the health and welfare of someone else.
 That could prove just sufficient to inspire the alcoholic or drug addict to stop denying his or her problems and, instead, get help to solve them.

 Set consequences and stick to them